SSWConsulting/SSW.Rules.Content/rules/3-steps-to-a-pbi/rule.md

 This should be easiest part!

 1. Close off the PBI by replying 'Done' inside the PBI and also in the email thread.
-[See the rule](/done-do-you-know-when-to-send-a-done-email-in-scrum) for more details.
+As per [when to send a 'done' email in Scrum](/done-do-you-know-when-to-send-a-done-email-in-scrum)

 Congrats, your PBI is now ready to be demonstrated during your Sprint Review!